 Dr. Pugalee, co-investigator, is a professor and director of the Center for Science, Technology, Engineering, and Mathematics Education (STEM) at UNC Charlotte.
 An internationally recognized expert on STEM education, Dr. Pugalee has published works on STEM teaching and learning, including the recent books Lesson Imaging in Math and Science and Effective Content Reading Strategies to Support Scientific and Mathematical Literacy.
 Dr. Pugalee has more than a decade of classroom teaching experience, including mathematics and science at the K-12 and higher-education levels, and has led multimillion-dollar grants providing STEM education–related professional development to school districts across North Carolina.

-Lindsay Ruhter, research project coordinator, is responsible for coordinating activities between teams and external partners and for routine monitoring of project management and deliverables for 5E-SESE.
+Lindsay Ruhter, research associate, is responsible for coordinating activities between teams and external partners and for routine monitoring of project management and deliverables for 5E-SESE.
 Ms. Ruhter previously served as the science test development coordinator for the Dynamic Learning Maps Alternate Assessment Consortium, using her special education background to develop and conduct training for item writers, internal reviewers, and external reviewers.
 Before joining ATLAS, Ms. Ruhter was a special education teacher in Virginia.

 Dr. Bechard, advisor, has served as a senior advisor to the DLM Alternate Assessment Consortium since 2011.
 She has focused her career on promoting inclusive educational assessment and instructional practices through design and implementation of comprehensive alternate assessment systems in more than 18 states.
 This has included providing face-to-face and online professional development opportunities to teachers of students with significant cognitive disabilities.
 She has served as PI or leadership team member on numerous federally funded grants.
 Her research focuses on the development, validation, alignment, and consequences of assessments for students with disabilities.